Joint Strategic Needs Assessment (JSNA)

 Key facts

-- Hospital admissions for alcohol-specific conditions in the city are more than 2 times the national average with around 5,220 per year, and Liverpool’s premature mortality rate for liver disease is 1.5 times higher than the national rate.
+• In 2022/23, hospital admissions for alcohol-specific conditions in the city were 1.8 times higher than the national average with around 4,457 per year, while Liverpool’s premature mortality rate for liver disease was 1.5 times above the national rate.

-- Drug misuse is a significant cause of premature mortality in the UK.
-Around 56 people die from drug misuse each year in the city.
-Liverpool’s rate of 12.9 per 100,000 is 2.6 times higher than the national rate and the 5th highest in England.
+• Drug misuse is a significant cause of premature mortality in the UK.
+In Liverpool around 61 people die from drug misuse each year.
+Liverpool’s rate of 14 per 100,000 is 2.7 times higher than the national average (5.2 per 100,000) and the 4th highest in England.

 Detailed needs assessments